Evergreen Cemetery (Portland, Maine): History

 The cemetery was established in 1855 in Saccarappa (Westbrook) and became the area's main cemetery after the Western Cemetery in downtown Portland.
 The original parcel appears to have been about 45 acre, which was repeatedly enlarged beginning about 1869.
 As of March 2011, only 110 acre were used for cemetery-related activities.
-The cemetery holds the records for Forest City Cemetery in South Portland.
-In April 2014, it was announced the cemetery would add an additional 800 to 1,000 gravesites near the main entrance while also adding a columbarium, which will hold cremated remains above ground.
-An estimated 60,000 to 70,000 people are interred in the cemetery.
+The cemetery office holds the records for Forest City Cemetery in South Portland.
+In April 2014, it was announced the cemetery would add an additional 800 to 1,000 grave sites near the main entrance while also adding a columbarium, which holds cremated remains above ground.
+As of 2014, an estimated 60,000 to 70,000 people were interred in the cemetery.

 Description

-The main areas of the cemetery are laid out in with winding curvilinear paths, typical of the rural cemetery movement popular in the 19th century, while later sections of the cemetery are typically (but not entirely) laid out in a more rectilinear fashion.
+The main areas of the cemetery are laid out in with winding curvilinear paths, typical of the rural cemetery movement popular in the 19th century, while later sections of the cemetery are typically laid out in a more rectilinear fashion.
 A number of architecturally significant mausoleums are located in the cemetery, the most prominent of which are the Chisholm Tomb and the F.O.J.
 Smith Tomb; the former is a small-scale Classical Revival replica of the Maison Carrée, a Roman temple in Nîmes, France.

 Wilde Memorial Chapel

 Wilde Memorial Chapel is a Gothic-style chapel.
-It was built as a mortuary chapel by Falmouth native Mary Ellen Lunt Wilde in 1890.
+It was built as a mortuary chapel by Falmouth resident Mary Ellen Lunt Wilde in 1890.
 It was designed by Portland architect Frederick A. Tompson and gifted to the city in 1902.
 The granite building is used for both memorial and wedding services, with a maximum capacity of 105.

 Civil War veterans

-Evergreen Cemetery contains the remains of about 1,400 veterans of the American Civil War.
-A memorial to Civil War veterans was donated by brothers Henry (then Governor of Maine) and Judge Nathan Cleaves and dedicated on May 30, 1895.
+The cemetery contains the remains of about 1,400 veterans of the American Civil War.
+A memorial to Civil War veterans was donated by brothers Henry (then governor of Maine) and Judge Nathan Cleaves, and dedicated on May 30, 1895.
 The monument consists of a metal soldier standing atop a granite base.